Top 10 Most Frequently Asked Questions About CFSA’s Self-Insurance Pool Program

 - Why does CFSA advise fairs to have their counties provide Workers’ Compensation coverage for Community Service and Alternate or Assigned Work Program workers?

-- How many members are in the General Liability and Workers’ Compensation pools?
+- How many participants are in the General Liability and Workers’ Compensation pools?

 Both the General Liability and Workers’ Compensation pool program fee formulas are designed to reward fairs with low loss histories and to assess higher fees to fairs with above average loss histories.